What Is Qmee? Is Qmee Legit, Or A Scam?

 - Only available In the US/UK.

-- While there is a referral program, it is not available to everyone right away – you need to be an active member for a while and you only make £1 with your referral, after they have made a withdrawal.
+- While there is a referral program, it’s not available immediately.
+You have to be an active member for a while and you only make £1 with your referral, after they have made a withdrawal.

 From what I can see and what I’ve experienced of this company – Qmee is definitely not a scam and is totally legit!